laminas/laminas-db/doc/book/table-gateway.md

 - as a `FeatureSet` instance
 - as an array of `Feature` instances

-There are a number of features built-in and shipped with zend-db:
+There are a number of features built-in and shipped with laminas-db:

 - `GlobalAdapterFeature`: the ability to use a global/static adapter without needing to inject it into a `TableGateway` instance.
 This is only useful when you are extending the `AbstractTableGateway` implementation:

     ```php
-    use Zend\Db\TableGateway\AbstractTableGateway;
+    use Laminas\Db\TableGateway\AbstractTableGateway;
-    use Zend\Db\TableGateway\Feature;
+    use Laminas\Db\TableGateway\Feature;

     class MyTableGateway extends AbstractTableGateway
     {